ZoDDeL/CM-Ultimate/README.md

 - Bot vacuum (bots will be teleported to a postion close to yours or to a static point on the map)
 - Passive bots (bots wont attack and just walk around a bit)
 - Mega XP (changes the XP per kill and assist to 4000. works for other players too)
+- Modify Max Match Time (changes the value for the 13minute Matchtime to whatever you want)

 ### 🔄 **[MultiSwapper]**
 - Fully change your loadout: weapons, attachments, operators, skills, killstreaks, weapon skins/camos/details etc.